-- Risk # 1 Identification and development of current leadership pipeline. - Risk # 2 Development of entire leadership pipeline via professional development and mentoring opportunities.
-Additional mitigation of this risk is to be addressed with the retention initiatives included in the Workforce Plan. - Risk # 3 Development and implementation of CALPIA Mentorship Program as identified in the Knowledge Transfer initiatives included in the Workforce Plan.
-Additionally, an action plan for development of a Mentor Program included in this Succession Plan. - Risk # 4 Initial iteration of Succession Plan addresses this risk at the CEA level.
-Future iterations will mitigate this risk throughout the entire leadership pipeline. - Risk # 5 All key positions have been identified and the listing is incorporated in this Succession Plan. - Risk # 6 Risk mitigated with the development and implementation of this Succession Plan.
+Risk # 1 - Identification and development of current leadership pipeline.

+Risk # 2 - Development of entire leadership pipeline via professional development and mentoring opportunities.
+Additional mitigation of this risk is to be addressed with the retention initiatives included in the Workforce Plan.

+Risk # 3 - Development and implementation of CALPIA Mentorship Program as identified in the Knowledge Transfer initiatives included in the Workforce Plan.
+Additionally, an action plan for development of a Mentor Program included in this Succession Plan.

+Risk # 4 - Initial iteration of Succession Plan addresses this risk at the CEA level.
+Future iterations will mitigate this risk throughout the entire leadership pipeline.

+Risk # 5 - All key positions have been identified and the listing is incorporated in this Succession Plan.